$\kappa$-Minkowski as tangent space I: quantum partition of unity: Introduction

-where $\mathcal{Z(A_\alpha)}$ denotes the center of the algebra $\mathcal{A}_\alpha$.
-The vector fields, \textit{i.e.}\ the derivations, of $\mathcal{A}$ are then build through this local derivations and the partition of unity.
+where $\mathcal{Z(A_\alpha)}$ denotes the centre of the algebra $\mathcal{A}_\alpha$.
+This is shown to have strong connections with the quantum fiber bundles defined in \cite{Brzezinski_1993}.
+Local forms are built in a dual way.

+\paragraph{} Finally, we introduce in this paper the notion of a noncommutative partition of unity.
+The aim is to define properly some global quantities, such as a global star-product, global derivations and forms, or a global integral, based on the local versions of these quantities.
+It completes the setting and allow to export the properties of $\kM$ to the whole quantum spacetime in a coherent way.
+We also ensure that these global objects do not depend on the choice of the partition nor of the covering of algebra thanks to a specific property of the partition of unity, already present in the commutative case.

 \paragraph{} The paper is organised as follows.
-First, the case of the quantum analogue of a trivial tangent bundle is considered in section \ref{sec:triv}.
-This is the noncommutative counterpart of the case where $\{U_\alpha\}_\alpha = \{\mathcal{M}\}$, i.e. a single patch formed with the full manifold, for which one can define global vector fields and global coordinates on $\mathcal{M}$.
-The bridge between commutative and quantum quantities is made for vector fields and forms.
-The content discussed in this section has a general setting first discussed in \cite{Brzezinski_1993}.
-One could consider the section \ref{sec:triv} as an application of the quantum fiber bundle of \cite{Brzezinski_1993} with $\kappa$-Minkowski as fibers.
+First, we develop the case of the quantum analogue of a trivial tangent bundle in section \ref{sec:triv}.
+This is the noncommutative counterpart of the case where $\{U_\alpha\}_\alpha = \{\mathcal{M}\}$, \textit{i.e.}\ one may consider a single patch formed with the full manifold, for which global coordinates can be defined.
+The bridge between commutative and quantum quantities is made for the star-product, vector fields and forms.
+Note that one could consider the section \ref{sec:triv} as an application of the quantum fiber bundle of \cite{Brzezinski_1993} with $\kappa$-Minkowski as fibers, to some extent.
 We also define the notions of connection and curvature on the trivial bundle, which can be exported as such in the locally trivial version.

-However, in the commutative setting not all space-times have a trivial tangent bundle, so that one has to define the notion of local triviality.
-Passing from triviality to local triviality is known to be achieved by using a partition of unity.
-In the section \ref{sec:loc_triv}, we introduce a quantum (noncommutative) version of the partition of unity which is used to define a quantum analogue of a locally trivial tangent bundle.
-The commutative notion of partition of unity is recalled in subsection \ref{subsec:part_unit}.
-Its nocommutative version is defined and discussed in \ref{subsec:noncopar-comod}, together with a notion of covering of algebra.
-Then, the noncommutative locally trivial tangent bundle is built in subsection \ref{subsec:loc_triv_tang_sp}, and its differential calculus in subsection \ref{subsec:loc_triv_diff_calc}.
+However, in the commutative setting not all spacetimes have a trivial tangent bundle, so that one has to define the notion of local triviality.
+Therefore, we export the notion of triviality to the one of local triviality in section \ref{sec:loc_triv}.

+In the section \ref{sec:ncpu}, we introduce a quantum (noncommutative) version of the partition of unity.
+The commutative notion of partition of unity is recalled in section \ref{subsec:part_unit}.
+Its noncommutative version is defined and discussed in \ref{subsec:noncopar-comod}, together with a notion of covering of algebra.
+The use of the partition is made to define global objects in sections \ref{subsec:loc_triv_diff_calc} and \ref{subsec:loc2glob_quant}.
 In section \ref{sec:conc}, we discuss the results and conclude.